urjc-docencia-robotica-movil/blog-robotica-movil-24-25-jrodriguezgo2022/p2/README.md

 Most of what I proved is related to the PID, but I liked how I did the linear speed, It was made with a constant speed to where I substracted the angular speed.
 With this idea its fast on straight lines and much slower on turns.

-### Forward ways

-I tried two different ways of going forward.
-1. Just go straight.
-2. Go straight and turn a little to the side where it had turned in the turn state.

-Both worked well, but the second way prone to get stuck more times.
-So I decided first way.

-### Backward ways

-This time I only adjust the time to go back

-### Spiral

-In this case I tried two main ways:

-1. More angular speed
-2. More linear speed

-In my case worked better the linear.
-After deciding this I had to prove how much increment worked better, which ended up being += 0.001

 ## CODE SNIPPETS

 As code snippets I'll put the PID values for both of the PIDS: